1997–98 United States network television schedule (daytime)

-The 1997–98 daytime network television schedule for the six major English-language commercial broadcast networks in the United States covers the weekday and weekend daytime hours from September 1997 to August 1998.
+The following is the 1997–98 daytime network television schedule for the six major English-language commercial broadcast networks in the United States.
+It covers the weekday and weekend daytime hours from September 1997 to August 1998.
 The schedule is followed by a list per network of returning series, new series, and series canceled after the 1996–97 season.

 Affiliates fill time periods not occupied by network programs with local or syndicated programming.
 PBS – which offers daytime programming through a children's program block, branded as PTV at the time – is not included, as its member television stations have local flexibility over most of their schedules and broadcast times for network shows may vary.